 Sec.
-155. Funds appropriated to the Department of Human Resources, Division of Social Services, in this act, in the amount of one hundred eighty-one thousand two hundred seventy dollars (\$181,270), shall be used to establish an in-house training component to provide a mandated minimum of 30 hours of preservice training for foster care parents and 84 hours for foster care workers and adoption care workers and 18 hours for foster care workers and adoption care workers.
+155. Funds appropriated to the Department of Human Resources, Division of Social Services, in this act, in the amount of one hundred eighty-one thousand two hundred seventy dollars (\$181,270), shall be used to establish an in-house training component to provide a mandated minimum of 30 hours of preservice training for foster care parents and 84 hours for foster care workers and adoption care workers and a mandated minimum of 10 hours of continuing education for all foster care parents and 18 hours for foster care workers and adoption care workers.

-1 Requested by: Representatives Easterling, Nye,
+Requested by: Representatives Easterling, Nye,